dougsong/reposurgeon/README.md

 `conversion.mk`) describing a repeatable conversion workflow using these tools, and the DVCS Migration Guide that describes how to use it.

+The file 'reposurgeon-git-aliases` can be appended to your `~/.gitconfig' to support working directly with action stamps in git.

 Finally, an Emacs Lisp mode with useful functions for editing large comment mailboxes is included.